jewelux/Talking-Remote-Controller-LX1WJ/README.md

   - RS-232
   - TTL-CAT (profile dependent)

-Wiring and tested hardware configurations are documented in the `hardware` directory.
+Wiring and tested hardware configurations are documented in the futur `hardware` directory.

 ---